Jeli District: Climate

 Batu 13 Jeli is the wettest place in Malaysia with more than 6000 mm of mean rainfall annually.
 In 2011 8596 mm of rainfall was recorded in Batu 13 Jeli, the highest annual rainfall recorded in Malaysia.

 Education

 There are a number of schools which serve the population of Jeli.
-The primary schools in Jeli include Sekolah Kebangsaan Batu Melintang, Sekolah Kebangsaan Pendok, Sekolah Kebangsaan Sungai Long, Sekolah Kebangsaan Jeli 1, Sekolah Kebangsaan Kalai (Kalai National School), Sekolah Kebangsaan Jeli 2 and Sekolah Kebangsaan Bukit Jering.
-Jeli also has a MARA junior science college, Maktab Rendah Sains MARA Jeli, which is an example of Malaysia's boarding schools.
+The primary schools in Jeli include Sekolah Kebangsaan Batu Melintang, Sekolah Kebangsaan Pendok, Sekolah Kebangsaan Sungai Long, Sekolah Kebangsaan Jeli 1, Sekolah Kebangsaan Kalai, Sekolah Kebangsaan Jeli 2 and Sekolah Kebangsaan Bukit Jering.
+Jeli also has a MARA Junior Science College, Maktab Rendah Sains MARA Jeli, which is an example of Malaysia's boarding schools.
 Jeli now has a new boarding school there which is SM Sains Jeli known as JeSS.

 Currently, two higher learning institutions, Universiti Malaysia Kelantan and Politeknik Jeli are located here in Jeli.
 Politeknik Jeli is currently under construction and is scheduled to be completed in a few months.
 Universiti Malaysia Kelantan has been operating since 2012.

 Sekolah Kebangsaan Jeli (1) is one of the best school in Jeli.